DiogoDeAndrade/Cortex4/README.md

-# THE CORTEX CHRONICLES, CHAPTER 4 - The Heist of ...
+# THE CORTEX CHRONICLES, CHAPTER 4 - The Heist of Nyx Sterling

 ![TitleImage](screenshots/screen01.png)